bahrus/trans-render/README.md

 };
 ```

-means "if a node has tag name 'details', then find any direct children  the details tag that has tag name 'summary', and set its textContent property to 'Hallå'."
+means "if a node has tag name 'details', then find any direct children of the details tag, that has tag name 'summary', and set its textContent property to 'Hallå'."
 Let's show the full syntax for a minimal working example:

 ## Syntax Example: